thegleb/CarND-Capstone/README.md

 ![](./readme-files/simulator_model_timings.png "Model performance using simulator data")

 We can see that the fast_rcnn_inception_v2 was quite slow and the fasted model was the ssd_mobilenet.
 Although the fast_rcnn was the more accurate model, we decided to discard it because of its slowness.
-Since all the other models performed similary, we chose the fastest model, i.e. ssd_mobilenet_v1_coco_20000, as our model.
+Since all the other models performed similary, we chose the fastest model, `ssd_mobilenet_v1_coco_20000`.

 To further analyse the selected model, we also decided to evaluate its performance for different traffic light sizes.
 We thought this could inform whether the model detected better some sizes than others and thus inform how we could best retrain this model with more data.

 We decided to have 10 categories of bounding boxes sizes.
-We defined the size as $size = width * height$.
+We defined the size as `$size = width * height$`.
 To obtain the range of traffic light sizes for each category, we calculated the maximum size and the minimum size of the traffic lights in our evaluation data set.
 Then, we calculated the range size for each category as `$range_size=\frac{(max_size-min_size)}{10}$`.
 So the first category in the graph (category 0) had the following range: `[min_size, min_size+range_size]`.
 The last category had `[max_size-range_size, max_size]`.

  ![](./readme-files/simulator_ssd_mobilenet_bbox_performance.png "Traffic light sizes analsysi for the ssd mobilened model")